H. Emilie Cady

 Harriet Emilie Cady (July 12, 1848 – January 3, 1941) was an American homeopathic physician and author of New Thought spiritual writings.
-Her 1896 book Lessons in Truth, A Course of Twelve Lessons in Practical Christianity is now considered one of the core texts on Unity Church teachings.
-It is the most widely read book in that movement.
-It has sold over 1.6 million copies since its first publication, and has been translated into eleven languages and braille.
+Her 1896 book Lessons in Truth: A Course of Twelve Lessons in Practical Christianity is now considered one of the core texts on Unity Church teachings.
+It has sold over 1.6 million copies since its first publication.

 Biography

-She was born on July 12, 1848, in Dryden, New York, to Oliver Barlow Cady and Cornelia A. Philips.
+Cady was born on July 12, 1848, in Dryden, New York, to Oliver Barlow Cady and Cornelia A. (Philips) Cady.